Palak Corn Recipe

 Baking soda and spinach added to boiling water in a pot.

 Step 3: Drain the water through a mesh strainer, then run the spinach under cold water.
 This process of boiling the spinach and immediately dipping it in cold water is called blanching.
-This process helps retain the spinach’s nutrients and bright green color.
+This process helps retain the spinach’s bright green color.

 Drained spinach.